Traben-0/Entity_Texture_Features/.github/README.md

 ## 🤔 What does this mod do?

-ETF is a Fabric (Quilt compatible) & Forge mod adds many new _Entity Texture Features_ :trollface:, including entity and player skin features!
+ETF is a Fabric *(Quilt compatible)* & Forge mod that adds many new _Entity Texture Features_ :trollface:, including entity and player skin features!
 This way, ETF achieves more OptiFine parity on the Fabric mod loader.
 If you want more OptiFine features on Fabric, you can either check [this list](https://lambdaurora.dev/optifine_alternatives), made by LambdaAurora, **or** you can use the [Fabulously Optimized modpack](https://modrinth.com/modpack/fabulously-optimized), which includes **all** the OptiFine parity mods!

 ### Featuring: